ElektraInitiative/libelektra/doc/dev/data-structures.md

 ## Order Preserving Minimal Perfect Hash Map (aka OPMPHM)

-The OPMPHM is a non dynamic randomized hash map of the Las Vegas type, that creates an index over the elements, to gain O(1) access.
+The OPMPHM is a non-dynamic randomized hash map of the Las Vegas type, that creates an index over the elements, to gain O(1) access.

 The elements must be arranged in an array and each element must have a unique name, to identify the elements.
-The source can be found in [kdbopmphm.h](/src/include/kdbopmphm.h) and [opmphm.c](/src/libs/elektra/opmphm.c) and works also outside of Elektra.
+The source can be found in [kdbopmphm.h](/src/include/kdbopmphm.h) and [opmphm.c](/src/libs/elektra/opmphm.c) and also works outside of Elektra.

 The OPMPHM does not store any buckets, your array of elements are the buckets and the OPMPHM represent an arbitrary index over those.
 The desired index of an element, also known as the order, is set in `OpmphmGraph->edges[i].order`,